wasp-lang/wasp/waspc/README.md

 ## Formatting
 For formatting Haskell code we use [Ormolu](https://github.com/tweag/ormolu).

+Normally we set it up in our editors to run on file save.

+There is also a check in CI that will ensure your PR has been formatted using ormolu.

 ## Commit message conventions
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) convention when creating commits.